luke-lite/luke-lite.github.io/_posts/2023-08-08-how-to-build-an-NBA-Elo-rating-system.md

 **Note:** this article assumes a basic understanding of python.
 {: .notice--primary}

 The Elo rating system is named for the creator Arpad Elo.
-Originally designed to rank chess players, they can be used for any head-to-head competition
+Originally designed to rank chess players, it can be used for any head-to-head competition.
+The Elo system I have created is based on the one used by FiveThirtyEight.
+They have a great article titled [How we Calculate NBA Elo Ratings](https://fivethirtyeight.com/features/how-we-calculate-nba-elo-ratings/) that I highly recommend reading, but it does not provide any actual code or implementation, so that is what I will do.
+There are a few basic rules that determine how the Elo system works:

+-